How Many Tires Are F1 Teams Allowed?

 Bridgestone had supplied tires to Formula 1 since 1997, though the manufacturer provided one-off Formula 1 tires for Japanese entrants such as Kazuyoshi Hoshino’s Heros Racing and Kojima at the 1976 and 1977 Japanese Grand Prix.

-Bridgestone confirmed on November 2, 2009, that their contract to supply tires to Formula One teams would not be renewed after 2010.
+Bridgestone confirmed on November 2, 2009, that its contract to supply tires to Formula One teams would not be renewed after 2010.
 The corporation stated that it was “addressing the impact of the business environment’s continued change.”
 In June 2010, Pirelli announced that it would be the exclusive tire supplier for the 2011 season.

 Michelin